cityofaustin/Residential-Permitting/_projects/deck/consult.md

 ### b.
 What your deck will look like

-Sketch your proposed deck and include its dimensions.
+Sketch the deck you will build and include its dimensions.
 Be sure to show it in relation to your home, where it will attach to your home (if it will), and any doors that will open onto the deck.

 ![](/uploads/versions/shed-sketch-good---x----1099-673x---.jpg)**Do:***&nbsp;This is a great sketch that includes dimensions and clearly labels windows, doors, and the landing.*